To care for the UCC clergy and churches in Michigan.

 Join us as we welcome UCC General Minister and President Karen Georgia Thompson for worship on All Saints Day and celebrate our past, present, and future together as the Michigan Conference.

-Full Event Schedule is linked in the registration form.
+Full Event Draft Schedule can be found HERE.
 Optional Thursday evening event on 10.31.24 is included in registration.

 Online Event Registration ends 10.14.24

-Read Call To Meeting REGISTER for Annual Meeting
+2024 Annual Meeting Documents REGISTER for Annual Meeting

 Leadership Lunch with Lillian Daniel – the first Wednesday of the month at noon ON ZOOM